Tag: POW

 Taken Prisoner of War

-Rex Earp Jones recounts flying a mission as a four plane squadron.
-He notes that it was his job as the fourth plane to observe the damage.
-While flying low to the ground to observe, his plane's engine faltered.
-He recalls having to make the decision to either eject from the plane or bring the plane down.
-He chose to eject.
-He remembers finding himself unharmed but surrounded by Chinese soldiers when he reached the ground.
+Rex Earp-Jones recounts flying a mission as part of a four-plane squadron, noting that his job as the fourth plane was to observe the damage.
+While flying low to the ground for a closer look, he recalls his plane's engine faltered.
+Faced with the decision to either eject or attempt a landing, he shares he chose to eject.
+Upon reaching the ground, he soon found himself unharmed but surrounded by Chinese soldiers

 Treatment as a Prisoner of War

-Rex Earp-Jones recalls his treatment as a prisoner of war.
-He notes the experience was not one of comfort, but the Chinese did not treat him harshly.
-He shares his experience with Chinese interrogators where he frequently provided them with rubbish answers.
-He notes occasionally being locked up alone or being forced to stand for a long period of time as a punishment.
+Rex Earp-Jones recalls his treatment as a prisoner of war, noting that while the experience was not comfortable.
+He notes the Chinese did not treat him harshly.
+During interrogations, he remembers he frequently provided rubbish answers to his captors.
+As punishment, he was occasionally locked up alone or forced to stand for extended periods of time.

 Life as a POW

 Rex Earp-Jones describes his life as a prisoner of war near the Yalu River.
-He notes one of the biggest changes was going from three meals a day to one meal a day which consisted primarily of rice.
-He shares that for much of the time they stayed in a school room.
-He reminisces about how they passed their time carving chessmen to play chess and playing cards.
+He recalls the significant change from three meals a day to just one meal primarily consisting of rice.
+For much of the time, he remembers staying in a schoolroom, where they passed the hours carving chess pieces and playing cards.

 Indoctrination and Punishment

-Rex Earp-Jones shares that as part of the Chinese indoctrination of the prisoners of war, they promoted Communism something that would rule the world.
-He notes that the prisoners could be punished if they upset the class.
-He recalls one occasion when he complained about the Chinese stealing his watch, which was seen as upsetting the program so he was punished.
-He notes the Chinese ultimately gave up on attempting to indoctrinate the prisoners.
+Rex Earp-Jones shares that as part of the Chinese indoctrination of the prisoners of war.
+He explains the Chinese promoted Communism as something destined to rule the world.
+Prisoners faced punishment if they disrupted the class.
+On one occasion, he recalls his complaint about the Chinese stealing his watch was seen as upsetting the program, leading to his punishment.
+Ultimately, the Chinese gave up on their attempts to indoctrinate the prisoners.

 Living Conditions

-Rex Earp-Jones recalls being very ill while being captive.
-He notes that both his parents and his future wife wrote him, but he never received this communication.
-He describes the living conditions within the school classroom that they were kept in including during challenging winter months.
+Rex Earp-Jones recalls being very ill while in captivity.
+He notes that although both his parents and his future wife wrote to him, he never received their letters.
+He describes the living conditions within the school classroom where they were kept, including the challenges they faced during the winter months.

 Richard A. Mende